ILIAS-eLearning/ILIAS/docs/configuration/install.md

 <a name="major-upgrade"></a>
 ## Major Upgrade

+Before running a major upgrade please make sure that you have run all migrations of your current ILIAS release as explained in the [Update the Database and run the migrations](#update-the-database) section.
 To apply a major upgrade (e.g. v9.13 to v10.1) please check that your OS has the [proper dependency versions](#upgrading-dependencies) installed.
 If everything is fine, change your default skin to Delos and apply this change at least to